ibm-cloud-docs/openshift/satellite-sriov.md

 1. [Create a {{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-locations).
 1. [Set up your location control plane](/docs/satellite?topic=satellite-setup-control-plane).
 1. [Attach more hosts to your location](/docs/satellite?topic=satellite-attach-hosts) to use as worker nodes in your cluster.
-The hosts that you want to use as worker nodes must have a [Supported NIC](https://docs.openshift.com/container-platform/4.6/networking/hardware_networks/installing-sriov-operator.html){: exteral}.
+The hosts that you want to use as worker nodes must have a [supported NIC](https://docs.openshift.com/container-platform/4.6/networking/hardware_networks/installing-sriov-operator.html){: external}.

 ## Installing the SR-IOV network operator
 {: #sriov-install-operator}

 [Access your {{site.data.keyword.redhat_openshift_notm}} cluster](/docs/openshift?topic=openshift-access_cluster).

-1. Follow the steps to [Install the operator in your cluster](https://docs.openshift.com/container-platform/4.9/networking/hardware_networks/installing-sriov-operator.html#installing-sr-iov-operator_installing-sriov-operator){: external}.
+1. Follow the steps to [install the operator in your cluster](https://docs.openshift.com/container-platform/4.9/networking/hardware_networks/installing-sriov-operator.html#installing-sr-iov-operator_installing-sriov-operator){: external}.
 Make sure to set the **Update Approval** policy to **Manual**.

 1. Get the details of the `ClusterServiceVersion` in the `openshift-sriov-network-operator` namespace.
     ```sh